ajv-validator/ajv-keywords/README.md

 If the value of the keyword is `false`, the validation succeeds.

-If the properties keyword is not used in the same schema object, the validation succeeds.

 If the value of the keyword is `true`, the validation succeeds if the data contains all properties defined in `properties` keyword (in the same schema object).

+If the `properties` keyword is not present in the same schema object, schema compilation will throw exception.

 ```javascript
 var schema = {